For Your Dog

 Is the procedure painful?

-Surgical is performed under general anesthesia with additional pain medication administered by a licensed doctor of veterinary medicine.
+Surgery is performed under general anesthesia with additional pain medication administered by a licensed Doctor of Veterinary Medicine.
 The animal is asleep during the procedure and may experience mild discomfort after surgery.
 Most animals return to normal activity within 24 to 72 hours.
-Pain medication is also offered for home use at a minimal cost.
+Pain medication is also sent home.

 Is the surgery safe?